Double Sided PCB Design in Altium Designer

 Compiling a bill of materials in Altium Designer

-You can watch your productivity skyrocket and easily identify errors in your Printed Cirucit Board when your tools are built on a single rules-driven design engine.
+You can watch your productivity skyrocket and easily identify errors in your Printed Circuit Board when your tools are built on a single rules-driven design engine.
 Only Altium Designer® weaves this underlying design engine into the schematic design, layout, and verification tools.
-The layer stackup manager, via design, and copper pour tools in Altium Designer are critical for double sided PCB design.
+The layer stackup manager, via design, and copper pour tools in Altium Designer are critical for double-sided PCB design.
 Only Altium Designer includes all these tools within a single platform that enforces a consistent workflow and intuitive design interface.

 Altium Designer is Adaptable to Any Printed Circuit Board Application